UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/PBS-Scripts/Array-and-Parallel/Basic_Array_Job.md

 # Basic Array Job

-Basic_Array_Job is designed to demonstrate how to use an array job to execute the same script multiple times with different input.
+Basic_Array_Job demonstrates how to use an array job to execute the same script multiple times with different input.

-_This script was written and executed on elgato, but can be run on Ocelote with minor modifications to the resource requests_

 ## What problem does an array job help fix?
 Without an array job, a user may be tempted to submit multiple jobs with a scripted loop, e.g.: